maddimathon/npm-build-utilities/src/docs/config.md

 ---
 title: Configuration
+category: Documentation
 ---

 # Configuring the Library

-If no [config](./use/cli.md#options) argument is passed, the library looks for a configuration file at the following locations, in order:
+If no config [CLI option](./use/cli.md#options) is passed, the library looks for a configuration file at the following locations, in order:
 1. `.scripts/build.config.js`
 1. `build-utils.config.js`